-No roadway that provides access to the site is identified as a regional truck route.
+No site driveways provide access to the site via a roadway identified as a Regional Truck Route.

 04. If the development site is within one mile of an existing rail service, provide information on accessibility conditions.

 Access between major developments and transit services provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce congestion.
 If a transit service is available nearby, but walking or bicycling between the development site and the nearest station is a challenge, the applicable local government(s) is encouraged to make the route a funding priority for future walking and bicycling infrastructure improvements.